Rejection Story

 The heart was gone.

 Kip’s body froze.
-His skin shattered into a million little pieces and flaked away.
+His skin shattered into a million little pieces

 His body dropped to the ground.
 His soul lifted away.